-- a.
-The investigator must provide a written version of the narrative that contains all the information and elements of the standard consent form; this narrative may be read to the subject verbatim or may be paraphrased.
-(The narrative may be in the first or second person.) - b.
-The subject (or the subject's authorized representative) signs only a short-form consent which states that the subject willingly agrees to participate in the research described in the narrative. - c.
-A witness must be present when the narrative is read to the subject.
+- second person.) - b.
+The participant (or the participant's authorized representative) signs only a short-form consent which states that the participant willingly agrees to participate in the research described in the narrative. - c.
+A witness must be present when the narrative is read to the participant.
 The witness signs the narrative and the short-form consent to verify that the narrative and written information were the same. - d.
 The investigator signs the narrative and the short-form consent. - e.
-The investigator gives the subject signed copies of the narrative and the short-form consent.
-To use this procedure, the IRB requires three items: - justification in section C of the protocol - the narrative that will be read to the subjects - the short-form consent
+The investigator gives the participant signed copies of the narrative and the short-form consent.

+To use this procedure, the IRB requires three items:

+- justification in section 12 of the protocol - the narrative that will be read to the participants - the short-form consent

-2. Oral Consent and Waiver of Signed Consent Form for Impaired or Illiterate Subjects In rare instances, such as with impaired (e.g., blind or dyslexic) or illiterate subjects who are fully capable of consenting but are not capable of reading or signing a consent form, the IRB may approve the use of an oral consent.
-In such cases, the investigator reads a narrative to the subject in the presence of a witness, and the witness signs a form to verify the subject's oral consent.
+2. Oral Consent and Waiver of Signed Consent Form for Impaired or Illiterate Participants

+In rare instances, such as with impaired (e.g., blind or dyslexic) or illiterate participants who are fully capable of consenting but are not capable of reading or signing a consent form, the IRB may approve the use of an oral consent.
+In such cases, the investigator reads a narrative to the participant in the presence of a witness, and the witness signs a form to verify the participant's oral consent.